has been written in parts by Beth Terry Murray. She has approved our posting some of them here. They will come in the parts as written. Enjoy.

 John Birdwell is one of my heroes and ancestors.
 John Birdwell led a very storied life.
 He is the son of George Birdwell and Mary L Looney Birdwell.
 His father was a Revolutionary War Patriot.
-He is likely one of your, too, if your surnames include Allen, Looney, Harmon, Isbell, Murray, Birdwell, Gregory, Sparks, Lenz, and a myriad of others.
+He is likely one of yours, too, if your surnames include Allen, Looney, Harmon, Isbell, Murray, Birdwell, Gregory, Sparks, Lenz, and a myriad of others.

 The featured image is where John Birdwell’s property was located in Mississippi Territory, later Madison County, Alabama.
 He owned property in Tennessee, and in the counties of Madison, Lawrence, Franklin County, and Fayette County, Alabama.
 He also owned property in Texas, Rusk County and possibly Nacogdoches County.